Grand Hotel, Yokohama, c. 1910

 Designated a historic monument and considered one of the oldest western-style hotels in Japan, Hotel New Grand is the epitome of Yokohama history.
 Established in 1927, Hotel New Grand has welcomed guests from all over the world.

 Over the years, the hotel has welcomed many famous dignitaries and celebrities through its historic doors, including Charlie Chaplin, Babe Ruth, the Duke of Gloucester, and more.
 The famous Japanese master writer, Jiro Osaragi, was a resident of Hotel New Grand in room #318 for more than 10 years.
+During the first days of the Occupation of Japan, the New Grand Hotel served as Gen. Douglas MacArthur SCAP headquarters.

 “We’d read in the newspapers that General MacArthur was temporarily headquartered at the New Grand, having landed in Japan the day before, on August 30 .
 The New Grand was an important choice as the Allied military headquarters.
 It was the only classic western hotel in Yokohama and it had the best view of the harbor.